CryptozombiesHQ/cryptozombie-lessons/3/10-savinggasview.md

 ## Put it to the test

 We're going to implement a function that will return a user's entire zombie army.
-We can later call this function from web3.js if we want to display a user profile page with their entire army.
+We can later call this function from `web3.js` if we want to display a user profile page with their entire army.

 This function's logic is a bit complicated so it will take a few chapters to implement.
-Let's create the function first:

 1. Create a new function named `getZombiesByOwner`.
 It will take one argument, an `address` named `_owner`.

-2. Let's make it an `external view` function, so we can call it from web3.js without needing any gas.
+2. Let's make it an `external view` function, so we can call it from `web3.js` without needing any gas.

-3. The function should return a `uint[]` (an array of uints).
+3. The function should return a `uint[]` (an array of `uint`).

 Leave the function body empty for now, we'll fill it in in the next chapter.